 Getting Around Sydney

-The best way to get around Sydney is by CityRail — specifically the City Circle line, which stops at a number of the city's best things to do.
-Although the bus system has routes that crisscross the city, any traveling done on four wheels is at the mercy of Sydney traffic.
-We recommend rental cars for driving to and from the city, but not inside its boundaries, since traffic is heavy and Aussies drive on the other side of the road, which can be confusing to American visitors.
+The best way to get around Sydney is by Sydney Trains – formerly known as CityRail.
+While all Sydney's rail lines are easy for first-time users to navigate, the City Circle line is ideal for travelers looking to visit a number of the city's best things to do.
+Although the bus system has routes that criss-cross the city, any traveling done on four wheels is at the mercy of Sydney traffic.
+Rental cars are recommended for driving to and from the city but not inside its boundaries since traffic is heavy and Aussies drive on the left side of the road, which can be confusing to American visitors.
 Walking is, of course, a wonderful way to explore any city, but Sydney is much too large to be done on foot alone.
 And a trip on a ferry is a must-do for the views alone.

-|Car||If you're planning on destination-hopping though Australia or just taking a daytrip outside of Sydney, you should rent a car.
-However, within the city, a car will become an expensive, inefficient hassle: Parking is super scarce and traffic is constant.
-Add in the cost of a rental and the price of gas, and you'll paying big money for a big headache.
+If you're planning to visit multiple Aussie cities or want to take a daytrip outside of Sydney, consider renting a car.
+However, for those who plan on staying within the city, a car will become an expensive, inefficient hassle.
+Not only is parking hard to come by, but traffic is also unrelenting.
+Add in the cost of a rental and the price of gas, and you'll end up paying big money for a big headache.

 |On Foot||When in doubt, hoof it.
 If you're armed with a good map, then walking can be a great way to see Sydney's individual neighborhoods.
 However, this sprawling city is way too large to traverse entirely on foot.
 When you get tired (and you will), hop on another mode of transit.|

 Search for the best car rental deals across the web.